JZEE-AI-Solutions/asanOrder/TESTING_SUPPLIER_PURCHASE_PAYMENT_ACCOUNTING.md

 - Tenant: Test Tenant
 - Chart of Accounts should be initialized
 - All accounts should have zero balance initially (or known opening balances)
+- **Multiple Cash/Bank Accounts**: The system now supports multiple cash and bank accounts.
+Users can create and select from multiple payment accounts during purchase and payment operations.
+- **Payment Account Selection**: Instead of hardcoded "Cash" or "Bank Transfer", users must select a specific payment account (Cash or Bank type) from a dropdown.
+- **Quick Add Account**: Users can create new cash/bank accounts on-the-fly from purchase and payment forms.

 ---